MichaelCurrie/times-tables-challenge/README.md

 9. Then I removed the port 80 security group that has an inbound security risk.

 10. Now anyone in the world can use it!
 Enjoy!

+Note that step 6 above sets up a reverse proxy with nginx which will listen on port 80 and redirect to 5000, which is where gunicorn is running our Flask application (it knows to call `app.py`)

+This Flask application is serving two routes:

+* `@app.route("/")` serves our static HTML/CSS/JS code when the user first arrives at the homepage, and
+* `@app.route("/submit", methods=["POST"])` serves the statistics for the heatmap